WhaleRoom (WHL) Trading Up 23.6% Over Last Week

-WhaleRoom (WHL) traded 19.2% higher against the US dollar during the 1 day period ending at 16:00 PM E.T. on August 24th.
-In the last seven days, WhaleRoom has traded 23.6% higher against the US dollar.
-One WhaleRoom coin can now be purchased for $2.08 or 0.00007088 BTC on major exchanges.
-WhaleRoom has a market capitalization of $2.08 million and $14,146.00 worth of WhaleRoom was traded on exchanges in the last 24 hours.
+WhaleRoom (WHL) traded up 19.2% against the US dollar during the 24-hour period ending at 10:00 AM ET on August 30th.
+WhaleRoom has a total market cap of $2.08 million and $14,146.00 worth of WhaleRoom was traded on exchanges in the last day.
+One WhaleRoom coin can now be purchased for approximately $2.08 or 0.00007088 BTC on exchanges.
+Over the last seven days, WhaleRoom has traded 23.6% higher against the US dollar.

 - Ether Zero (ETZ) traded flat against the dollar and now trades at $0.0010 or 0.00000004 BTC.